Compartment coach

 A compartment coach is a railway passenger coach (US: passenger car) divided into separate areas or compartments, with no means of moving between compartments.

 The compartment coach should not be confused with the corridor coach which also has separate compartments but, by contrast, has a corridor down one side of the coach interior onto which the compartment doors open.

 English origins

 Originally compartment coaches were passenger coaches with several separate compartments in the same coach body, each compartment having its own doors on the side of the coach to enable passengers to board and alight.
 The compartment coach was developed at the very beginning of the railway era in England simply by placing a post coach body on a railway undercarriage.
 Compartment coaches were used across almost the whole of Europe and were built right up to the 1930s.
+On London commuter lines, non-corridor compartment coaches were designed to maximise passenger capacity and facilitate rapid boarding and alighting, catering to the high demand of suburban services.
+British Railways Mark 1 non-corridor compartment carriages were constructed until 1956, primarily for short-distance routes where quick access was prioritised over onboard amenities.
+On Southern Region lines out of London, certain electric multiple units (EMUs) with non-corridor compartment designs, such as the Class 415 (4EPB) units, remained in service until the early 1990s.
+These units were withdrawn following safety concerns, particularly after incidents like the 1988 murder of a woman in a compartment on an Orpington to London Victoria service, which highlighted the risks of isolated compartments.
+As a result, unrefurbished 4EPB compartment stock was restricted to peak-hour operations with a red stripe at the cantrail and was not used after 8 p.m.
 On the European continent they were sometimes referred to as English coaches or coaches built to the English system.